ThomasPokorny/passata-io/README.md

 ## How to Use
 Clone the repository.
 1. Install dependencies with `npm install`.
-2. Run the app using npm run dev.
+2. Run the app using `npm run dev`.
 Open the app in your browser and start boosting your productivity!

 ## Docker Configuration